libvips/libvips/_posts/2025-11-22-programming-nip4.md

 fred = 99;
 ```

-And pressing the ▶ (play) button will make nip4 parse and compile your
+Pressing the ▶ (play) button will make nip4 parse and compile your
 definition.
 Back in the workspace, try entering `fred` at the bottom of
 column `A`.
 You should see: